 What is the AHEC Scholars Program?

 AHEC Scholars is a two-year national program funded by HRSA, designed to better prepare health profession students for future practice in rural and urban underserved communities.
 Statewide collaboration between the Oregon AHEC Program Office and Regional Centers, and academic and clinical partners provides a robust interprofessional experience for learners.

-Participating students earn a certificate of completion after gaining valuable experience at team-based rural and/or urban underserved clinical practice sites, and receive didactic training focused in six core topic areas.
+Participating students earn a certificate of completion after gaining valuable experience at team-based rural and/or urban underserved clinical practice sites, and receive didactic training focused in eight core topic areas.
 Collectively, this training aims to prepare health profession students to be better equipped at addressing the unique needs of underserved communities.

 Currently, Oregon AHEC enrolls 75 - 125 new students in the program each year.
 The rich diversity of learners is a valuable asset to the program, with nine participating programs, and representing four universities.

 OHSU and Oregon State University